astariul/Sentencize.jl/README.md

 # ["This is a paragraph.", "It contains several sentences.", "\"But why,\" you ask?"]
 ```

-You can specify another language than english :
+You can specify another language than English:

 ```julia
 sen = Sentencize.split_sentence("Brookfield Office Properties Inc. (« BOPI »), dont les actifs liés aux immeubles directement...", lang="fr")